ALERT: Українці, увага! Тут ви можете знайти важливі посилання з інформацією про ваше перебування в Чеській Республіці.

 • Even in the case of agency employment, the principle of equal treatment must be respected.
 The user (employer) must not discriminate you against your core employees.

-• Details of agency employment can be found here.
+• Details of agency employment can be found on the website of Labour Office.

 Membership and participation in trade unions